anvzhang/QuizGameWithLoops/README.md

 Step 2: Get the HTML elements by ID.

-Step 3: Initialize a variable for the current question index
+Step 3: Initialize a variable for the current question index.

-        // In computer programming, .forEach loop (or for-each loop) is a control flow statement for traversing items in a collection.
+        In computer programming, .forEach loop (or for-each loop) is a control flow statement for traversing items in a collection.

 Step 4: Function to display the current question and options (use .forEach).